StephenLujan/Stephen-s-Infinite-Unity-Terrain/README.md

 * Generates Detail maps (grass etc.) based on terrain height and slope **in progress**
 * Generates SpeedTrees  based on terrain height and slope **in progress**
 * The terrain generator can utilize noise from either the Unity engine or from [Jordan Peck's FastNoise] (https://assetstore.unity.com/packages/tools/particles-effects/fastnoise-70706).
+* Terrain tile caching.
+(A configurable number of the terrain tiles removed most recently from render for being to far are kept in memory.
+This prevents the same tiles from being generated over and over if a player is moving around a lot in a small area.)

 ### Planned Features
 (in rough order of current priorities)